dreamfactorysoftware/platform-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-with-QuBiT-OpenTag.md

 There is detailed readme on the OpenTag [`Universal Variable` Github page](https://github.com/QubitProducts/UniversalVariable) detailing all the relevant fields for each object and giving practical advice on implementing the `Universal Variable` on your website.

-For SnowPlow, the detailed object model provided by OpenTag is great, because it means there's a rich set of dat that can be passed into SnowPlow so that users can analyse e.g. conversion rates by product, or assess the effectiveness of different recommendation algorithms with different customer segments, to take just two examples.
+For SnowPlow, the detailed object model provided by OpenTag is great, because it means there's a rich set of page-level data that can be passed into SnowPlow so that users can analyse e.g. conversion rates by product, or the effectiveness of different recommendation algorithms with different customer segments, to take just two examples.

 However, implementing the `Universal Variable` as documented often is not enough for SnowPlow users.
 That is because we are not just intested in the contents of web pages when they are loaded, and the specific object and actions identified by OpenTag (e.g. baskets and transactions): we are typically also interested in capturing all interesting events that occur on a web page between page loads (i.e. AJAX events), generally using [event tracking tags](#event-tracking).
 Examples of types of events we might track in this way are: